 Benchmarking and Peer Group.
 The Compensation Committee evaluates executive compensation by measuring the target total direct compensation of our named executive officers against benchmarks consisting of the Company's peer group described below and of other comparable companies (through the use of benchmark data).
 It conducts an annual review of executive compensation by analyzing peer group pay data and applicable benchmark data, including the WTW Analysis and the Meridian Analysis (as previously described), which include relevant general industry, quick service restaurant and hospitality industry compensation market data.
 The Compensation Committee generally uses a composite of these peer group and market surveys to determine market compensation levels, which it then uses when establishing target levels of total direct compensation for the named executive officers and the components and relative weightings of such compensation.
-When making compensation decisions, the Compensation Committee is informed by the experiences of its members and also takes into account individual compensation recommendations from our CEO, with respect to the other named executive officers, and the Chairman of the Board and the Chairperson of the Compensation Committee with respect to our CEO, and, among other things, individual performance of the executive, scope of job responsibilities, leadership and years of experience, all as further described below.
+When making compensation decisions, the Compensation recommendations from our CEO, with respect to the other named executive officers, and the Chairman of the Board and the Chairperson of the Compensation Committee with respect to our CEO, and, among other things, individual performance of the executive, scope of job responsibilities, leadership and years of experience, all as further described below.
 The Compensation Committee generally sets target total direct compensation for our executives to be competitive with the Company's peer group and other market data, taking into account the Company's scale and level of performance.